msv-lab/HoarePrompt/README.md

 ## Configuration

 By default, HoarePrompt uses configuration options specified in "default-config.json".
 A custom config can be supplied using the option `--config <FILE>`.
-There are the main supported options:
+These are the main supported options:

 - `model`: check `src/model.py` for supported models
 - `temperature`